Conventional Fitness

 Overall Health of US and Worldwide Population

-According to the National Academy of Sports Medicine chronic diseases have become the leading cause of death and disability accounting for 70% of deaths in the United States.
-Chronic diseases, such as asthma, cancer, diabetes, and heart disease are widespread and rising dramatically.
+According to the National Academy of Sports Medicine (NASM) chronic diseases have become the leading cause of death and disability accounting for 70% of deaths in the United States.
+Chronic health conditions such as asthma, cancer, diabetes, and heart disease are widespread and rising dramatically.
 The US Centers for Disease Control reported that 57% were caused by cardiovascular disease and cancer, and nearly 80% of these deaths could have been prevented if a healthy lifestyle was followed.

 Research has shown low-back pain to be primary cause for musculoskeletal dysfunction affecting 80% of all adults.
-Also, research studies indicate that skeletal and muscular injuries are at all-time high than it was 40 years.
-Annually, an estimated 10 million visits are made for low-back problems, 19 million visits were conducted because of knee problems, and 11 million visits for ankle and foot problems.
+Also, studies indicate that skeletal and muscular injuries are at all-time high than it was 40 years.
+Annually, an estimated 100 million visits in the United States are made for low-back problems, knee, ankle and foot problems.

 The guidelines of US Surgeon General and fitness training organizations indicate that regular exercise of 2.5 hours a week that includes aerobic conditioning, weight and flexibility training will improve health and reduce the risk of developing or dying from leading causes of illness and death.